 Does your textbook publisher provide question banks that can be loaded into Moodle?
 Even if you don’t use these questions for your exams, they can be useful for simple quizzes.
 Some textbooks also have their own online quizzing tools or interactive homework that can help keep students engaged.

 Instead of formal essays, consider allowing students to use blogging software, such as WordPress, or create a Google Site to document their work in a course.
 Can you reduce the hours they spend in front of their computers by creating assignments — a poem or story, a sketch, a handwritten journal entry, a flow chart, or a collage — that are not screen based?
 What if instead of a final exam you let them turn in a portfolio of work that displays their understanding of the course material?

 Assign live or asynchronous presentations

-Ask students to use Zoom or Ensemble Anthem to give brief live presentations, performances, or recordings that synthesize their understanding of important readings, key concepts, or course topics.
+Ask students to use Zoom or Panopto to give brief live presentations, performances, or recordings that synthesize their understanding of important readings, key concepts, or course topics.

 Use Google docs for commenting